cs210/Assign0/README-shl1027.md

 ## Publications
 - "AltCanvas: Enhancing Visual Accessibility through Generative AI," ACM ASSETS 2024.
 - "Integrating Multimodal Agents in Shared Spaces: Challenges and Solutions," under review for ACM CHI 2025.
-- "StyleAligned: AI-Driven Generation of Tactile Graphics for Accessibility," IEEE CVPR 2024 Workshop.
+- "StyleAligned: AI-Driven Generation of Tactile Graphics for Accessibility,"
+- "IRL Dittos: Embodied Multimodal Agents in Open Spaces"
+- **ACM/IEEE CHI 2024 Honorable Mention**
+  - 'Teach AI How to Code' project recognized for its impact in education and generative AI.
+- **ASSETS 2024**
+  - "AltCanvas: A Tile-Based Image Editor with Generative AI for Blind or Visually Impaired People."
 ## Hobbies
 - Cooking! : @shl_eats